Aliases for TOP3B Gene

 GeneCards Summary for TOP3B Gene

-TOP3B (Topoisomerase (DNA) III Beta) is a Protein Coding gene.
+TOP3B (DNA Topoisomerase III Beta) is a Protein Coding gene.
 Diseases associated with TOP3B include Chromosome 22Q11.2 Duplication Syndrome and Chromosome 22Q11.2 Deletion Syndrome, Distal.
 Among its related pathways are Resolution of D-loop Structures through Holliday Junction Intermediates and Fanconi anemia pathway.
-GO annotations related to this gene include poly(A) RNA binding and DNA topoisomerase activity.
+Gene Ontology (GO) annotations related to this gene include DNA topoisomerase activity.
 An important paralog of this gene is TOP3A.